ElmahCoreEx/ElmahCoreEx/README.md

 app.UseElmah();
 ```

-or the user will be redirected to the sign in screen even if he is authenticated.
+or the user will be redirected to the sign in screen even if they are authenticated.

 ## Change Error Log type